Newtoniano20/Newtoniano20/README.md

 This is the code behind my EDW's 2022 Project, In which we created a foot piano with buttons and ultrasonic sensors.

+### [[CS50x 2022] Musical Recorder](https://github.com/Newtoniano20/Musical-Recorder)

+This is the code behind my EDW's 2022 Project, In which we created a foot piano with buttons and ultrasonic sensors.

 ### [Online TicTacToe](https://github.com/Newtoniano20/TicTacToe)

 In This Project I created a TicTac Toe GUI with Pygame and using an Express Server hosted with heroku I made this game Online